How to Add Digital Signatures to Files in Java Using Barcodes and QR Codes

 • Real‑world integration patterns for REST APIs, batch processing, and event‑driven systems

-• Performance optimization techniques for handling files of any size
+• Performance optimisation techniques for handling files of any size

-2. Try other document formats: GroupDocs.Signature supports PDF, Word, Excel, and more
+2. Try other document formats—GroupDocs.Signature supports PDF, DOCX, XLSX, PNG, and more.

-The power of GroupDocs.Signature goes way beyond what we’ve covered here.
+The power of GroupDocs.Signature goes far beyond this guide.
 Check out the full documentation to discover advanced features like text signatures, image signatures, and metadata extraction.

 Have questions or want to share your implementation?
-The GroupDocs community forums are a great resource for getting help from other developers.
+Join the GroupDocs community forums for help from other developers.

 Q: Can I sign documents other than TAR archives?

 A: Absolutely!
-GroupDocs.Signature supports over 50 file formats including PDF, DOCX, XLSX, PNG, and more.
-The code examples in this tutorial work with minimal changes for any supported format—just change the file extension in your Signature initialization.
+GroupDocs.Signature supports over 50 file formats, including PDF, DOCX, XLSX, PNG, and more.
+Change only the file extension in the Signature constructor to work with any supported type.

 Q: How do I verify signatures after signing?

-A: Use the search() method to find and verify signatures:
+A: Use the search() method to locate and validate signatures:

 Signature signature = new Signature("signed-document.tar");